 After exploring the Chickasaw National Recreation Area I pulled the SUV into Fat Bully’s that features half-pound burgers and live music.
 During our visit, we sampled the metric burger and my youngest had a kid’s meal.
 All the burgers sat on toasted buns with trimmings on the side.

-Located at 3133 Chickasaw Trail in Sulphur, Fat Bully’s serves lunch and dinner, Wednesday through Sunday.
+Located at 3133 Chickasaw Trail in Sulphur.
+Open for lunch and dinner from Friday to Sunday.
 Live music on most Saturday nights and amazing sunsets every night.

 Disclosure: This post was created after a media press trip.